natemaia/dk/README.md

 `x` `y` `w` `width` `h` `height` `bw` `border_width` (integer/string) determine the window location and size.

-- `x` change the x coordinate.
+- `x` change the x coordinate, can be an integer or one of the following.
-    - `center` justify to the center of the screen.
-    - `left` justify to the left of the screen.
-    - `right` justify to the right of the screen.
+    - `center left` and `right` gravitate on the x coordinate.

-- `y` change the y coordinate.
+- `y` change the y coordinate, can be an integer or one of the following.
-    - `center` justify to the center of the screen.
-    - `top` justify to the top of the screen.
-    - `bottom` justify to the bottom of the screen.
+    - `center top` and `bottom` gravitate on the y coordinate.

 - `w` `width` change the window width.
 - `h` `height` change the window height.
 - `bw` `border_width` change the window border width.